Home > Blogs

 Kinman's P-90 Hx: is a true single coil with two Alnico-5 bar magnets and our Gen-3 v2 [600 Ohm] hum sensor with it’s very low Parasitic Coil Capacitance means there are no compromises in sound quality.
 It does not interfere with or produce string signal so our high-output, absolute Zero-Hum Nasty 90 sounds near identical to a conventional lush n juicy non-noiseless Gibson P-90.
 Kinman's DC resistance is lower than noisy single coils because our coils are highly efficient and with that comes great benefits.

 Kinman's have a dedicated hum sensor, and unlike crude Stacks have a much different dedicated string sensor.
-There is negligible cross-talk (magnetic coupling) between the two coils thanks to our patented Magnetic Shield and minimized Hum Sensor.
+There is negligible cross-talk (magnetic coupling) between the two coils thanks to our patented Magnetic Shield and minimized ultra-low-impedance Hum Sensor.
 The 600 Ohm hum sensing coil, with it's high transparency factor, does only one job, the one it was designed to do, which is to sense hum.
 It produces 1,000 millivolts of hum signal but it does not interfere with or produce string signal.
 This is the proper way to make a Zero-Hum P-90, it is not simple and it uses technically advanced materials and construction technology but that's what it takes to silence a high quality P-90.

 The beautifully made exquisite Kinman P-90 Hx (Hx = Hum Canceling)